Amazon Fire TV Cube review

 Once you’re setup it’s time to browse the streaming player’s pool of content – which, thankfully, is a fairly deep aquifer: You’ll find Netflix, HBO, Starz, Hulu, PlayStation Vue and Crackle, alongside smaller services like The CW, NFL Network, AMC and more, with new services added regularly.

-The notable exception here, and the one that feels the most egregious omission, is YouTube – a mainstay on nearly every other streaming device on the planet.
+The notable exception here, and the one that feels the most egregious omission, is YouTube – a mainstay on nearly every other streaming device.

 If you’ve been following the tech news cycle, you’ll know it’s because Amazon and Google had a brief falling out recently with one of the consequences being Google pulling YouTube from all Amazon devices.
 There are, of course third-party ways to get on YouTube, but without native support you’ll be hard-pressed to find an app that supports the service in 4K.